 You will need to think about foods that everyone is OK eating cold or at room temperature.
-From appetizers, like cheese and salami to desserts that don't need to be served warm, the possibilities are endless.
+The possibilities are endless, from appetizers like cheese and salami to desserts that don't need to be served warm.

 What kind of items to place on a wooden board:

 You could place on a wooden board anything your heart desires.
-I can just slice some good salami and some cheese, throw few olives, cornichons, fruit jams, nuts or dried fruit in the mixture and I am good to go.
+I can slice some good salami and cheese, throw a few olives, cornichons, fruit jams, nuts, or dried fruit in the mixture, and I am good to go.

-I have an awesome recipe for cheese straws that are amazing and super easy to make.
-Perfect to munch on with a glass of wine or beer.
+I have some fantastic recipes for cheese straws or cheese crackers that are amazing and super easy to make.
+Perfect for munching on with a glass of wine or beer.

 I love those because they are super portable and delicious and can be served either warm or cold.

-Vegetable patties- like these Zucchini patties that are delicious to munch on but you can make an awesome sandwich with some good bread and slices of tomatoes.
+Vegetable patties- like these Zucchini patties that are delicious to munch on, you can make an excellent sandwich with some good bread and slices of tomatoes.
 Yum!

-Spreads are good as you can place a container in the center of the picnic table and everybody can enjoy them.
-I like this Grilled eggplant spread that can be made only with eggplants or like this version that also has roasted peppers.
+Spreads are good as you can place a container in the center of the picnic table, and everybody can enjoy them.
+I like this Grilled eggplant spread that can be made only with eggplants or this version with roasted peppers.

 In general, I am not a fan of picnic food with mayo in them.
-It is hot, the food sits too much in the sun and it spoils super fast.
-Mayo is one of these items that don't do well in the heat, so I prefer salads that are easy to make and stay fresh for longer without the addition of any heavy condiments.
+It is hot, the food sits too much in the sun, and it spoils super fast.
+Mayo is one of these items that don't do well in the heat, so I prefer salads that are easy to make and stay fresh for longer without any heavy condiments.

 I love this Authentic Mexican Pico de Gallo with Tuna.

-In Mexico City this dish is served with saltine crackers as appetizer.
+In Mexico City, this dish is served with saltine crackers as an appetizer.

-Another salad that I love in the summer is this Tomato Cucumber and Pepper Salad that can be served with any meats, cheese or by itself.
+Another salad that I love in the summer is Tomato, Cucumber, and Feta Salad, which can be served with any meat, cheese, or itself.
 Dip some crusty bread in the juices from the tomatoes and get happy.
-Or make this Cucumber Salad and let it marinade for 30 minutes before you serve it.
+Or make this Cucumber Salad and let it marinate for 30 minutes before serving it.
 It is delicious!

 Fried chicken- Grandma style- this is an easy fried chicken that is not breaded.
-Pack it in a container and keep it cold in the cooler until you serve it.
-Perfect next to an awesome salad.
+Pack it in a container and keep it cold in the cooler until you serve it—perfect next to an excellent salad.

 Mexican chicken tinga- this is a recipe to serve on corn tortillas or with tortilla chips.
-Pack some lime wedges, some shredded cheese and enjoy it.
+Pack some lime wedges and some shredded cheese, and enjoy it.

-There is no real picnic without dessert, right?
-The possibilities are endless, from ice cream bars, popsicles to cookies, brownies and bars.
+There is no real picnic without dessert.
+The possibilities are endless, from ice cream bars and popsicles to cookies, brownies, and bars.

-Again, I prefer desserts that are made with ingredients that do not spoil in the sun or melt.
-I avoid heavy cream, dairy, buttercreams and other heavy stuff and stick with either fresh fruit, or bars and cookies that are safe to eat at any temperature.
+Again, I prefer desserts with ingredients that do not spoil in the sun or melt.
+I avoid heavy cream, dairy, buttercream, and other heavy stuff and stick with either fresh fruit or bars and cookies that are safe to eat at any temperature.

-Here are some of my preferances when it comes to awesome dessert:
+Here are some of my preferences when it comes to an excellent dessert for outdoor activities:

-Bars- Czech Bars with jam is an awesome recipe that travels really well.
+Bars- Czech Bars with jam is a fabulous recipe that travels really well.
 Another option would be an Apple Pie Bar.
 This is a Romanian recipe where the apples are cooked down before being baked with the crust.
-This makes the bars to be more sturdy and perfect for an outside event.
+This makes the bars more sturdy and perfect for an outdoor event.

 Other more awesome recipes for bars that are perfect for picnics: